 Credits

-Cicuits

 A. GST 101C Assessment of Prior Learning 1

-B. Experiential Credit maximum 20
+B. Experiential Credit maximum 16

-C. Certificate in a specific program area variable

-(must relate to experiential credit)
+C. Certificate in a specific program area (must relate to experiential credit) variable

+•

 And/Or

-D.Cou arsework in a specific subject area
+D.C oursework in a specific subject area

 (must relate to experiential credit) minimum 15

-TOTAL 36
+TOTAL 32

-TOTAL CREDITS 64
+TOTAL CREDITS 60

-- \ Students must complete MATH 120C to graduate.
-Depending on results of placement testing, students may be required to complete MATH 093C prior to MATH 120C (please note that MATH 093C Algebra Part I (with Geometry) with a grade of "C" or higher, or the high school equivalent with a grade of "C" or higher, is the prerequisite for MATH 120C). - \\ If the combination of experiential credit and certificate program courses totals less than 35 credits, additional coursework must relate to the concentration subject area and must be approved by the General Studies department head.
+- Students must complete MATH 120C to graduate.
+Depending on results of placement testing, students may be required to complete MATH 092C prior to MATH 120C (please note that MATH 092C Introduction to Algebra with a grade of "C" or higher, or the high school equivalent with a grade of "C" or higher, is the prerequisite for MATH 120C). - If the combination of experiential credit and certificate program courses totals less than 35 credits, additional coursework must relate to the concentration subject area and must be approved by the General Studies department head.